joranquinten/flog/readme.md

 These should be taken as notes, not as a definitive roadmap or logical order:

+- Map services to actual data sources
 - Detect location (lattitude, longitude) and store upon save.
 - Enable HDR settings/capabilities
 - Store available cameras in database, select from dropdown in app
                 - Add/Edit cameras
 - Store available lenses in database, select from dropdown in app
                 - Add/Edit lenses
-- Couple lenses to camera types
-- Couple lens and camera capabilites to limit available selections
 - Spice the interface up a notch, add animations
 - Normalize database, split into tables:
                 - Series